bassclarinetl2/bassclarinetl2.github.io.old/_posts/2017-06-21-sftp-user-for-ha-editing.md

 ---

-So you've heard about editing your config via SFTP or your sick and tired of editinig via nano or vi, here's how to create a sftp user to allow editing via [Sublime Text](https://www.sublimetext.com/) for example.
+So you've heard about editing your config via SFTP or your sick and tired of editing via nano or vi, here's how to create a sftp user to allow editing via [Sublime Text](https://www.sublimetext.com/) for example.
 (Although Sublime requires a paid addon to deal with sftp)

 NOTE:
 This guide assumes that you are able to ssh into the enviroment and have sudo access.
 It also doesn't take into account any 'tweaks' that a docker enviroment might require.